robotson/07-23-2019-poem1/README.md

 a panel convened and decided
 an award would be offered
 and a declaration of oblivion
-preferred to the probate outfit
+preferred to the probable outfit
 most suitably in range to
 the prophet